Suleiman II (Ottoman sultan): War in the Balkans

-Suleiman II appointed Köprülü Fazıl Mustafa Pasha as his Grand Vizier in 1689, leading to the reconquest of Belgrade in 1690.
+Suleiman II then appointed Köprülü Fazıl Mustafa Pasha as his Grand Vizier in 1689, leading to the reconquest of Belgrade in 1690.
 Later, the threat from the Russian Empire was renewed when they joined in an alliance with other European powers, while the Ottomans had lost the support of their Crimean vassals, who were forced to defend themselves from several Russian invasions.
 Under Köprülü's leadership, the Ottomans halted an Austrian advance into Serbia and crushed an uprising in Macedonia and Bulgaria until Köprülü was killed in the Battle of Slankamen by Austrian forces.

+Death

+Suleiman II set out at the head of the army in early June 1691, intending to be present for the Hungarian campaign.
+His health worsened rapidly, fell into a coma and was brought to Edirne on June 8-9, and he died there on 22 June 1691.
+His body was buried in Suleiman the Magnificent's tomb at Süleymaniye Mosque in Istanbul.
+His younger half-brother Ahmed II succeeded him as Sultan.

 Family

 Suleiman II elevated six known concubines to the rank of consort, with the title of Kadin, used for the first time as a title rather than a rank.

 He gave them various jewels and precious objects that belonged to Muazzez Sultan, one of her father's Haseki Sultans.
 These gifts were requisitioned when Ahmed II, son of Muazzez, succeeded Suleiman II on the throne.

 The known consorts of Suleiman II were: